Genez-io/genezio-landing-page/deployment-platform/content/posts/langchain_starter.md

 console.log(genezio_info);
 ```

-Thus, by asking the question "What is Genezio?", you would not feed the entire documentation page to the model (that would be too expensive).
+Thus, by asking the question "What is DeployApps?", you would not feed the entire documentation page to the model (that would be too expensive).
 Instead, you would query the vector database for the most similar context to the word "genezio" and feed that context to the model.
 This way, you can provide the model with the most relevant information to generate a response in the most optimal way.

 ### How to feed personal data to an LLM